Signalsmith-Audio/plot/README.md

 	* styling mostly done via CSS
 	* customisable CSS, colour-/dash-sequences and various sizes
 * explicit labelling (no legends)
+* values labelled with three levels: major/minor/tick
-* ticks are at edges, but axes are just major gridlines
+* no explicit axis-lines, use major gridlines instead

 ### Current limitations

-* Only 2D axes supported
+* only 2D axes supported
-* One axis per plot
+* one axis per plot
-* No automatic label placement or de-collision
+* no automatic label placement or de-collision
-* Linear axis ranges only
+* text lengths are heuristically estimated

 ## How to use